Monday, March 9, 2026

 Earthquake in Iran .

-Earthquake of 5.2 M in Semnan at with epicenter nearly 50 Km South West of Semnan has raised quite a few doubts.
+Earthquake of 5.2 M in Semnan at with epicentre nearly 50 Km South West of Semnan has raised quite a few doubts.

 When Donald Trump Administration and IAEA , distances Iran's nuclear weapon capabilities to be months away from the time of Israel mounting attack , the question remains.
 Why did Iran initiate development of ICBMs capable of delivering nuclear war heads as early as 2013?